mwoodpatrick/nextjs-headless-wordpress/docs/ReadMe.md

 # How to add a favicon to a Next.js static site

-# Nextjs Widgets
+# Next.js Widgets

 # Next.js Social Links with SVG

-# Nextjs getStaticProps
+# Next.js getStaticProps

 # WPGraphQL Yoast SEO Schema Next.js